 However, there is a specific exception to this rule for initial allocation airdrops.
 The ATO says these airdrops are not considered ordinary income upon receipt and therefore tax free.
 Your cost basis is whatever you paid for the tokens, or zero if you paid nothing.

-Koinly's Australian Head of Tax, Danny Talwar, says “Some examples from the past year of Initial Allocation Airdrops that may apply include; ApeCoin (APE), Looks Rare (LOOKS), Ethereum Name Service (ENS), Optimism (OP), and Paraswap (PSP).
-Implications for Australian crypto investors are confusing, as this is in the middle of our tax season.
-For those who have already submitted their tax returns this financial year, this may be an opportunity to amend your crypto tax return, as receiving an “Initial Allocation Airdrop” is now not taxed on income or capital basis on receipt.”
+Koinly's Australian Head of Tax, Danny Talwar, says “Some examples from the previous year of Initial Allocation Airdrops that may apply include; ApeCoin (APE), Looks Rare (LOOKS), Ethereum Name Service (ENS), Optimism (OP), and Paraswap (PSP).
+Implications for Australian crypto investors were confusing, as this was announced in the middle of the previous tax season.
+For those who had already submitted their tax returns for the 2021 - 2022 financial year, there may have been an opportunity to amend your tax return, as receiving an “Initial Allocation Airdrop” is no longer taxed on income or capital basis on receipt.”

 As well as this, more recently, there have been a couple of popular airdrops where users claimed tokens some time before they were tradable - for example, the Sudoswap and Prime airdrops.
 Users could claim these tokens weeks before they were transferrable or tradable on decentralized exchanges, and this presents a conundrum within the existing airdrop tax guidance from the ATO.
 If airdrops are taxable as income at the point of receipt but have no fair market value as they're not tradable yet, should investors use a value of zero at the point of receipt, or should investors use the fair market value at the point the tokens are tradable?
 It's quite a grey area in existing legislation, so if you've had an airdrop like this, we recommend seeking advice from an experienced crypto tax accountant.